Skip to main content

 Here are a few types of tokenizers commonly used in NLP:

-1. Word Tokenizers: Word tokenizers split text into individual words based on spaces or punctuation marks.
+1. Word Tokenizers: Split text into individual words based on spaces or punctuation.
 This approach assumes that words are the primary units of meaning in a language.
 For example, given the sentence "The cat is sleeping," a word tokenizer would split it into tokens: ["The", "cat", "is", "sleeping"].

-2. Subword Tokenizers: Subword tokenizers split text into subword units that capture partial linguistic information.
-This approach is useful for handling out-of-vocabulary words like abbreviations or reducing vocabulary size which saves computational resources.
+2. Subword Tokenizers: Split text into subword units that capture partial linguistic information.
+This approach is useful for handling out-of-vocabulary words, such as abbreviations, and for reducing vocabulary size, thereby saving computational resources.
 Popular subword tokenization algorithms include Byte Pair Encoding (BPE), Unigram Language Model, and SentencePiece.
-Subword tokenizers can be complicated, but one possible subword tokenization or our example above would be [“The#”, “cat#”, “is#”, “sleep”, “ing#”] where # has been added to showcase the ending of a word.
+Subword tokenizers can be complicated, but one possible subword tokenization for our example above would be [“The#”, “cat#”, “is#”, “sleep”, “ing#”] where # has been added to showcase the ending of a word.

-3. Character Tokenizers: Character tokenizers treat each character as a separate token.
+3. Character Tokenizers: Treat each character as a separate token.
 This approach is beneficial when dealing with languages without explicit word boundaries or for character-level modeling tasks.
 Our sleepy cat is now [“T”, “h”, “e”, “\s”, “c”, “a”, “t”, “\s”] and so on.
 Here, we need to add a space token so the model can tell where the words start and finish.

 For pLMs, researchers typically treat amino acids as tokens or “words” and protein sequences as “sentences.”
-Ex. a protein sequence like "MVKLTA" would be tokenized into individual amino acids: 'M', 'V', 'K', 'L', 'T', and 'A'.
+For example, a protein sequence like "MVKLTA" would be tokenized into individual amino acids: “M,” “V,” “K,” “L,” “T,” and “A.”

-The main problem with tokenizing sentences or sequences is that this numerical space has no semantic meaning.
+The main problem with tokenizing sentences or sequences is that the resulting numerical space lacks semantic meaning.
 The grammar and word meanings are not encoded here.
-To work on this semantic information storage we will define another look-up table.
-However, this time, we will make it a large matrix with some arbitrary dimension, say, 768.
-Let us assume there are 50,000 or so English words we want to model, so our matrix is 50,000 x 768.
+We will define another lookup table to store this semantic information.
+However, this time we will make it a large matrix with arbitrary dimensions, say, 768.
+We assume we want to model approximately 50,000 English words, so our matrix is 50,000 x 768.
 Now, we will simply connect our tokenizer and our matrix.
-If the word “dog” corresponds to the token 5, the vector that represents the dog will be the 5th row of our matrix.
-Maybe, “protein” is token 800.
-The vector that represents protein is the 800th row in our matrix.
+If the word “dog” corresponds to the token 5, the vector representing the dog will be the 5th row of our matrix.
+Maybe “protein” is token 800.
+The vector representing the protein is the 800th row of our matrix.

-These vectors that represent each word are where we will store the semantic information behind each word, the meaning, and related grammar within the vocabulary.
-Unlike an object like a car, with easy numerical features to pick out (4 door, 4 wheel, 6 cylinder, etc.) we need to learn the features of a word.
-And so, within the transformer neural network, we have a vector that represents each word that contains learnable weights.
-Through the process of gradient descent, these weights will be adjusted from a random starting point to contain the necessary information for language modeling.
-One neat fact is that within a well-trained English language model, the vectors for words King - Man + Woman roughly equals Queen.
-How amazing, that concepts behind gender and royalty can be encoded in a meaningful numerical space!
+These vectors representing each word are where we will store the semantic information behind each word, the meaning, and related grammar within the vocabulary.
+Unlike an object like a car, with easily identifiable numerical features (4 doors, 4 wheels, 6 cylinders, etc.), we need to learn the features of a word.
+And so, within the transformer neural network, we have a vector for each word, with learnable weights.
+Through gradient descent, these weights will be adjusted from a random starting point to capture the necessary information for language modeling.
+One neat fact is that, within a well-trained English-language model, the vectors for the words King, Man, and Woman roughly equal those for the word Queen.
+How amazing that concepts behind gender and royalty can be encoded in a meaningful numerical space!

 Of course, many words have different meanings in different contexts.
-This is still the case in proteins, where specific residues may be important because of their charge, or maybe just because of the space they occupy.
-That is why we need a portion of our transformer that handles the contextual understanding.
+This is still the case in proteins, where specific residues may be important because of their charge or maybe just because of the space they occupy.
+That is why we need a portion of our transformer dedicated to contextual understanding.
 This is where attention comes in.

 Attention

 Attention is used to signify the importance of a word or its part.
-If high attention is given to a word, for example, less overall information is needed to predict the word.
+For example, if high attention is given to a word, less overall information is needed to predict the word.
 Attention can be conferred by weighting the importance of the word/token.
 In real language, we attend to certain words in sentences and weigh them more to provide context and make predictions.
 Consider this sentence referring to a TV show or movie.
-Predict which show/movie is it from.
+Predict which show/movie it is from.

 ..and Spock said that the needs of the many outweigh the needs of the few.

 The answer comes quickly (if you are a Star Trek fan) by attending to the word Spock.
-You could maybe predict the entire sentence using databases by perhaps attending to another word such as outweigh.
+You could maybe predict the entire sentence using databases by attending to another word, such as outweigh.

 The attention mechanism identifies dependencies and relationships between tokens within an input sequence.
-But what makes attention especially compelling is its ability to dive deep into a relational space and then seamlessly bridge back into the token embedding space we previously discussed.
+What makes attention especially compelling is its ability to dive deep into a relational space and seamlessly bridge back to the token-embedding space we previously discussed.

-Another feature is self-attention which focuses on the relationships with a given sentence.
+Another feature is self-attention, which focuses on the relationships within a given sentence.

 Self-attention, where every token in a sequence attends to every other token, allows for a dynamic weighting of significance.